-Fig. 8 shows the evolution of tornado 1 from genesis to just before dissipation (2211-2224) in terms of near-surface vertical vorticity and can be summarized as follows: After forming, the tornado maintains its intensity for about four minutes.
-During this period occasional peaks in intensity (in terms of maximum vorticity) are associated with secondary vortices (e.g., at 2213) embedded within the tornado (e.g., Lewellen et al. 1997).
-The tornado then briefly becomes two-celled and weakens rapidly (between 2214 and 2215) as an axial downdraft develops and reaches the surface (not shown).
-After about one minute (at 2216), this weakening trend ceases and the tornado re-organizes about 1 km to the north.
-The tornado maintains its intensity for about seven minutes (again becoming two-celled), before dissipating well to the rear of the RFGF at 2224.
+Figure 8 shows the evolution of tornado 1 from genesis to just before dissipation (2211-2224 UTC) in terms of near-surface vertical vorticity and can be summarized as follows: After forming, the tornado maintains its intensity for about 4 min.
+During this period, occasional peaks in intensity (in terms of maximum vorticity) are associated with secondary vortices (e.g., at 2213 UTC) embedded within the tornado (e.g., Lewellen et al. 1997).
+The tornado then briefly becomes two celled and weakens rapidly (between 2214 and 2215 UTC) as an axial downdraft develops and reaches the surface (not shown).
+After about 1 min (at 2216 UTC), this weakening trend ceases and the tornado reorganizes about

+1 km to the north.
+The tornado maintains its intensity for about 7 min (again becoming two celled), before dissipating well to the rear of the RFGF at 2224 UTC.

-At around 2217, a few kilometers east of the first tornado, another vertical vorticity maximum (V4) forms just in advance of the RFGF (Fig. 9a,b).
+At around 2217 UTC, a few kilometers east of the first tornado, another vertical vorticity maximum (V4) forms just in advance of the RFGF (Figs. 9a,b).
 The inflow air has cooled owing to cloud shading and occasional light rain in newly developed convective cells.
-Animations of vertical vorticity (not shown) reveal that V4 initially forms at 2215 as an elongated area of vorticity in association with a new convective cell that has developed in the inflow region of the OKC storm.
+Animations of vertical vorticity (not shown) reveal that V4 initially forms at 2215 UTC as an elongated area of vorticity in association with a new convective cell that has developed in the inflow region of the OKC storm.
 V4 intensifies rapidly while moving north along the RFGF (Fig. 9c).
-Over the next minute, V4 continues to strengthen and the wind associated with it reaches tornadic strength (hereafter, tornado 2) by 2220 (Fig. 9d).
-Tornado 2 moves briefly northward and then east-northeast at about 20 m s-1 along the FFGF at the occlusion point with the RFGF.
-Tornado 2 is smaller than tornado 1 and, unlike tornado 1, tornado 2 consists of one vorticity maximum through its entire lifetime.
-Tornado 2 rapidly weakens below tornado strength after 2225 and dissipates around 2227.
-Fig. 10 plots the vertical vorticity associated with tornado 2 from the formation of V4 to the dissipation of tornado 2 (2218 - 2227).
+Over the next minute, V4 continues to strengthen and the wind associated with it reaches tornadic strength (tornado 2) by 2220 UTC (Fig. 9d).
+Tornado 2 moves briefly northward and then east-northeastward at about 20 m s-1 along the FFGF at the occlusion point with the RFGF.
+Tornado 2 is smaller than tornado 1 and, unlike tornado 1, consists of one vorticity maximum through its entire lifetime.
+Tornado 2 rapidly weakens below tornado strength after 2225 UTC and dissipates around 2227 UTC.
+Figure 10 plots the vertical vorticity associated with tornado 2 from the formation of V4 to the dissipation of tornado 2 (2218-2227 UTC).
 Following the dissipation of tornado 2, the OKC supercell becomes outflow dominant and no additional tornado forms.